skielred/snwflk/README.md

 - ~~"Fix" the Tweet button that does not appear when there is nothing to tweet, and looks rather [ugly](http://i.imgur.com/4Iz1n7S.png) in the theme.~~
 - Even if the Tweet button is fixed, there are weird issues with it.
 - ~~Fix [this](http://i.imgur.com/6LAN0jy.png).
 It's fucking ugly, and I don't even know where to begin with *what exactly* is wrong, because **everything** is wrong.~~ FIXED!
-- Believe it or not, I had flattened the "Follow" and "Edit profile" button by removing the border, but something fucked it up (I don't know what) so I'm going to look further into fixing it.
+- ~~Believe it or not, I had flattened the "Follow" and "Edit profile" button by removing the border, but something fucked it up (I don't know what) so I'm going to look further into fixing it.~~ Nevermind, it fixed itself on its own.
+Somehow.

 To-do list
 -------------